RagineePattnaik/Chatbox-test-using-Selenium/README.md

         https://sites.google.com/a/chromium.org/chromedriver/downloads

-## About The Website created by me to be tested:
+## About The Website to be tested:
 (Github link : https://github.com/jmp1730/Virtual-Banking-Assistant )

 ## Technologies used in building this website: